jennymag/guestbook/README.md

 Go and take a look! ---> https://jennymag.github.io/guestbook/

 # Story
-I wanted to learn how to build a comment section and started with this old school project.
+I wanted to learn how to build a comment section and started with this project.

 # Me
 https://jennym.se